-Find frequently sold items that are items that were sold more than 4 times per day in four consecutive years.
+Find frequently sold items that were sold more than 4 times on any day during four consecutive years through the store sales channel.
 Compute the maximum store sales made by any given customer in a period of four consecutive years (same as above).
-Compute the best store customers as those that are in the 5th percentile of sales.
-Finally, compute the total sales of sales in March made by our best customers buying our most frequent items
+Compute the best store customers that are in the 5th percentile of sales.

+Finally, compute the total web and catalog sales in a particular month made by our best store customers buying our most frequent store items.